ResourceDataInc/commuter_challenge/README.md

 ## What is it?

-An application for setting up and tracking bicycle competitions.
+An application for tracking commutes for the [Bicycle Commuters of Anchorage](http://bicycleanchorage.org/wordpress/) annual commuter challenge.

 ## Development

 ### Environment
-* Ruby 2.0.0
+* Ruby 2.1.x
-* Rails 3.2.x
+* Rails 4.0.x

 ### Basics

-* Checkout code: `git@github.com:ResourceDataInc/bike_commute_challenge.git`
+* Clone the repository
 * Install bundler: `gem install bundler`
 * Install prerequisites: `bundle install`